uwescience/myria-docs/myriaX.markdown

 The deployment configuration file specifies the details of the deployment such as the number of worker processes to start.

-The `myriadeploy` directory contains some example configure files.
+The `myriadeploy` directory contains some example configuration files.

 For a local deployment, use `deployment.cfg.local` as a starting point.